 Final selection of agencies would be done on the basis of total marks obtained in the technical and financial evaluation

-The dispatch of material should be on FOR basis at Pradesh.
+The dispatch of material should be on FOR basis at Noida Uttar Pradesh.

 The agencies would not be allowed to further subcontract, partial / full of the work assigned to them.